SunilVeeravalli/Bond-valuations/README.md

 ```
 The current yield is 0.06364 or 6.36% and the yield to maturity is 0.04762 or 4.76%.
-Even though the coupon rate is 7%, the current yield and yield to maturity are lower because of the bonds premium (£110,000 instead of £100,000)
+Even though the coupon rate is 7%, the current yield and yield to maturity are lower because the bond is available at a premium (£110,000 instead of £100,000).

 #### Example
-_Considering the same example above, if the market price for the bond is £90,000, then what is the current yield and yield to maturity of the bond?
+_Considering the same example above, if the market price for the bond is £90,000, then what is the current yield and yield to maturity of the bond?_

 ```python
 current_yield, ytm = bc.yield_calculations(current_bond_price = 90000)